The viral offering of a Cuban in front of the Trump Tower: "For all the I-220A"

 The I-220A is a document that grants parole to migrants, allowing them to remain in the U.S. while their immigration status is determined.
 For many Cubans, this represents a legal limbo, with no access to permanent residency and the inability to return to their home country without risks.

-How does the migratory situation emotionally affect Cubans with I-220A?
+How does the immigration situation affect Cubans with I-220A emotionally?

 Family separation has a deep emotional impact on Cuban emigrants, who often suffer from nostalgia, sadness, and anxiety.
-Holidays and important family moments intensify these feelings by reminding them of the absence of their loved ones.
+Holidays and important family moments intensify these feelings as they remind them of the absence of their loved ones.

-What are the legal challenges that Cubans with I-220A face in the United States?
+What are the legal challenges faced by Cubans with an I-220A in the United States?

-Cubans with I-220A face multiple challenges, such as legal uncertainty and lack of access to permanent residency.
-Additionally, they must adapt to the economic and cultural differences in the United States, which can be a complex and stressful process.
+Cubans with I-220A face multiple challenges, such as legal uncertainty and a lack of access to permanent residency.
+Furthermore, they must adapt to economic and cultural differences in the United States, which can be a complex and stressful process.

 What impact could a change in the U.S. administration have on Cubans with I-220A?